Arinze-BioX/3d-starrseq-pipeline/README.md

     }
 }
 ```
-4. update the path to bwa index and restriction fragments files in the config.yaml file.
-5. run the snakemake workflow via `snakemake  -p -s HiCARTools -j [NO.of.CPU]`
-6. you can also run the job on HPC cluster scheduler. example for the SLURM system.
+4. Edit the `run_snake.sh` file by replacing lines 3 and 4 with the following 2 lines of code:
 ```
-snakemake --latency-wait 90 -p -s HiCARTools -j 99 --cluster-config cluster.json \
---cluster "sbatch -J {cluster.job} --mem={cluster.mem} -N 1 -n {threads} -o {cluster.out} -e {cluster.err}
+source [path/to/your/miniconda/etc/profile.d/conda.sh]
+conda activate [your_3dstarrseq_conda_environment]
 ```
+5. Now, start the pipeline by running `./run_snake.sh`.

 ### Output files:
+This pipeline produces 3 main groups of outputs:
+- HiC-type interaction frequency matrix (in .cool format).
+- The chromatin accessibility (atacseq) component of the HiCAR data.
+- The bin-pair counts for further downstream analyses specific to the 3dstarrseq functional assay.

-#### 1. [pairs](https://pairtools.readthedocs.io/en/latest/formats.html) containing a list of valid contacts.
+#### 1. [interaction frquency pairs](https://pairtools.readthedocs.io/en/latest/formats.html) containing a list of valid contacts.
 ```
 Columns:
 =======